SERIES QUICK LINKS

 To prepare for the pavers you’ll need to excavate to allow for 4-8″ of gravel and paver base, plus the height of your pavers.
 In our case we will have light foot traffic only so we have roughly 4″ of gravel, 2″ of paver base, then stones just shy of 2″ thick.
 If you plan to have vehicles, hot tubs, or other very heavy things on top of your pavers you’ll want to research to ensure that you have the appropriate depth.
 Note that in places where the ground freezes you’ll also need to research to ensure your project can hold up to temperatures.

 We had a concrete slab where the existing, poorly graded, patio was so had to start by removing it.
-For this and part of the paver installation we decided to hire people.
+For this and part of the paver installation we decided to hire people (though we ended up having to finish half of it ourselves when, after 6 months, the company had still not completed the project and wasn’t showing up).
 It isn’t particularly complicated work but is extremely labor intensive and was a good candidate to outsource.

 Once all concrete was removed we were able to excavate the remaining area and fill with gravel then paver base.
 It is extremely important for this to be well compacted.
 Poorly compacted bases will result in stones that shift and sink over time, leaving you with a ton of work to get back to a solid surface.
 For small jobs you can purchase a hand tamper – basically a large, flat metal piece on the end of a pole.
 This is physically exhausting for more than very small areas but does work.
 The better option for most DIY projects is to rent a tamper from a local vendor.